 Should I go for a plain or patterned fabric?

 When it comes to choosing upholstered furniture, make sure it is in a design you genuinely love and feel you can live with for a long time, as fashions change regularly.
 Plain colours are more versatile, but pattern wears stains and damage better.

 If pattern is your preference, be sure that the print you choose suits the piece it is covering.
 For example, traditional fabrics will look better on classic pieces, while neutral fabrics work well on contemporary designs.

-You should also consider the scale of the pattern – a big, bold print will go better in a large room, while delicate designs are more suited to smaller spaces.
+You should also consider the scale of the pattern – a big, bold print will go better in a large room, while delicate designs are more suited to a small living room.

 ‘Fabrics are a great way to capture the character of a period home, and archive prints from companies such as Sanderson or Morris & Co will add colour and pattern without throwing your decorating scheme out of line,’ says Multiyork’s Kate Tansley.

 ‘In addiiton, many contemporary patterns contain traditional motifs, so you can reference a style era without recreating it.’

 If you have pets, you will need your fabric to be particularly hard-wearing.
 Thick leather is ideal as pet hair and light dirt can be wiped off.
 However, many companies offer a stain guard treatment for fabrics, which repels stains, as an optional extra.

 If you have cats, you may want to avoid fabrics with an open weave, such as linen, as they can get their claws into it.
 They are unlikely to pluck velvet, but it will pick up their fur so you’ll need to keep a lint roller to hand.

 Wool is a hard-wearing fabric choice, but pet hair can really bed into it, making it difficult to remove with a lint roller.